 What Can You Receive In A Wrongful Death Lawsuit

-Georgia recognizes two entirely different types of wrongful death claims, according to our wrongful death lawyers.
+Georgia recognizes two entirely different types of wrongful death claims, according to our personal injury lawyer in Atlanta.
 Under usual circumstances, many victims file for the first claim, which is known as, “full value of the life of the deceased.”
-If you successfully file this claim, you could be entitled to receive monetary compensation to both the intangible and financial value of the deceased person’s life.
+If you successfully file this claim, you could be entitled to receive monetary compensation for both the intangible and financial value of the deceased person’s life.
 These damages often include:

 - Unattained wages and/or employee benefits.